-At Business Combination Closing, the Sponsor subjected certain shares ("Sponsor Vesting Shares") of Common Stock held by the Sponsor Holders to forfeiture and vesting as of the Closing if thresholds related to the weighted average price of Common Stock are not met for the duration of various specified consecutive day trading periods during the five-year period following the Closing (the "Triggering Events").
+At Business Combination Closing, the Sponsor subjected certain shares ("Sponsor Earn-Out Shares") of Common Stock held by the Sponsor Holders to forfeiture and vesting as of the Closing if thresholds related to the weighted average price of Common Stock are not met for the duration of various specified consecutive day trading periods during the five-year period following the Closing (the "Triggering Events").
 Any such shares held by the Sponsor Holders that remain unvested after the fifth anniversary of the Closing will be forfeited.

-The Sponsor Vesting Shares issued in related to the Business Combination are accounted for as liability classified instruments because the Triggering Events that determine the number of Sponsor Vesting Shares to be earned back by the Sponsor include outcomes that are not solely indexed to our common stock.
-The aggregate fair value of the Sponsor Vesting Shares on the Business Combination Closing was estimated using a Monte Carlo simulation model and was determined to be \$20.4 million at Closing.
-As of March 31, 2022, the Triggering Events were not achieved for any of the tranches and as such we adjusted the carrying amount of the liability to its estimated fair value of \$14.4 million.
-The change in the fair value of \$6.0 million is included in gain on fair value change, net in the condensed consolidated statements of comprehensive loss.
-A discussion of change in fair value of earn-out liability is included in Note 2, Sponsor Earn-out Liability, to our unaudited condensed consolidated financial statements for the three month period ended March 31, 2022, included elsewhere in this Quarterly Report on Form 10-Q/A.
+The Sponsor Earn-Out Shares issued in related to the Business Combination are accounted for as liability classified instruments because the Triggering Events that determine the number of Sponsor Earn-Out Shares to be earned back by the Sponsor include outcomes that are not solely indexed to our common stock.
+The aggregate fair value of the Sponsor Earn-Out Shares on the Business Combination Closing was estimated using a Monte Carlo simulation model and was determined to be \$26.6 million at Closing.
+As of March 31, 2022, the Triggering Events were not achieved for any of the tranches and as such we adjusted the carrying amount of the liability to its estimated fair value of \$16.9 million.
+The change in the fair value of \$9.6 million is included in gain on fair value change, net in the condensed consolidated statements of comprehensive loss.
+A discussion of change in fair value of earn-out liability is included in Note 2, Sponsor Earn-Out Liability, to our unaudited condensed consolidated financial statements for the three month period ended March 31, 2022, included elsewhere in this Report.